 IFI National curates special programmes from the IFI Irish Film Archive, making material from this important national resource available to a wider audience.

-2017 Local Films for Local People events include:
+The 2020 Local Films for Local People programme of events has been postponed due to Covid-19.

 Organisations interested in collaborating with IFI National should contact Sunniva O’Flynn, Head of Irish Film Programming.